mokny/mokka/README.md

 ```

 ## Examples
 Let's assume you want to install and run the Port-Scanner module "pscan", and you have a fresh mokka installation ready.
+We also assume that you want to name your workspace `test`
 ```
 mokka workspace create test
 mokka install test pscan